Lezaleas/Reviews-Churn/METHODOLOGY.md

 WHERE o.order_id = n.order_id;
 ```

-With our orders ranked chronologically, the *days_to_next_order* by the same customer was stored in a new column, defaulting to null if no subsequent order happened:
+With orders ranked chronologically for each customer, the number of days until the customer's next order was calculated and stored in a new *days_to_next_order column*.
+The value was left as NULL when no subsequent order was observed.

 ```sql
 ALTER TABLE public.orders
 ADD COLUMN days_to_next_order INTEGER;